Amanda Loeffen, MBA, B.Sc.

 Assistant to Director General

 Jamie works as the Assistant to Director General.
-She is a self-directed individual with a background in organising travel, meetings and business affairs.
+She is a self-directed individual with a background in hotel management such as organising travel and accommodation, meetings and business affairs.
 She is also multi-lingual speaking six languages fluently, including Mandarin, Cantonese, Hokkien and Malay.
 Jamie holds a Bachelor Degree in Business Administration and Master of Business Administration Major in International Business from the European University Montreux, Switzerland.

 Rafael Alamar Oliver, LLM